pooyataher/Purchase-Analytics-Solution-Python/README.md

 A Python dictionary uses hash map techniques to achieve (almost) constant time complexity, O(1), to search for a key (or a value).
 That is, the search complexity would be (almost) independent of the number of elements in the dictionary.

-We used `str` keys in our dictionary because it leads to the fastest performance--according to Python time complexity wiki [page](https://wiki.python.org/moin/TimeComplexity).
+We used `str` keys in our dictionary because it leads to the fastest performance--according to this Python time complexity wiki [page](https://wiki.python.org/moin/TimeComplexity).

 ## Test

 *Integration test* had already been set up in `insight_testsuite/run_tests.sh`.
 We just added more test cases in `insight_testsuite/tests/`.
 We also wrote *unit tests* using the standard Python test framework `unittest`.

+## Run Tests

+To run *integration tests*, change directory to `insight_testsuite/run_tests.sh` and issue the following:

+    ./run_tests.sh

+To run *unit tests*, change directory to the main directory of the project and issue the following:

+    ./run_unit_tests.sh